logicmagix/XTide86/README.md

 - If you are having issues with the ipython buffer closing when running instances of gui libraries like pygame, use the RestartIPython function with :RestartIPython or \n to create a new buffer.
 - WARNING!!
 If making your own modifications to tide42 make sure to back then up before running --update as it will wipe and copy over any existing changes in your repo or installed files including init.vim

-06.02.26 Implentation for an R interactive session buffer is in the works!

-06.01.25 Added a new AppendToEditor function that lets you seamlessly append selected text from visual mode to another editor buffer with a single keypress.
-Enjoy a smooth workflow with silent operation or optional verbose debugging for easy troubleshooting!

 If your repo is on main:
 - cd ~/PATH/TO/REPO
 - git fetch origin